Skip to main content

 Apprenticeship Training Scheme

-Statutory basis: The scheme operates under the Apprenticeship Act 2014 and the Apprenticeship Regulations 2015.
-The Samoa Apprenticeship Council administers the scheme, with MCIL as its administrative arm and the MCIL CEO serving as Chairperson.
+Statutory basis: Operating under the Apprenticeship Act 2014 and the Apprenticeship Regulations 2015, the Samoa Apprenticeship Council acts as the regulatory body that governs, regulates and oversees the scheme.
+The Ministry is the administrative arm and its Chief Executive Officer serves as the Chairperson.

 • Fitting & Machining